dschnare/binderjs/Reference.md

 **binder.fromJSON()**

-Converts a POJO object that to an object with binderjs properties by performing a shallow copy of all properties and adding them to a new object.
+Converts a POJO object to an object with binderjs properties.

 	fromJSON(o, options)
 	fromJSON(o, options, target)